 Review

 Mass has been shifted from the heel of the irons into the entire muscle pad.
-It also has a narrower top line, but there is no loss of mass in the upper blade, which is nice.
+It also has a narrower top line, but there is no mass loss in the upper blade, which is nice.

-One big drawback about the 221s is that they, like the previous MP-20s, are only available in right-hand only.
+One big drawback about the 221s is that they, like the previous MP-20s, are only available in right-hand.

-The Mizuno Golf Pro series irons are a premium selection of clubs for good players looking to become better players.
+The Mizuno Golf Pro series irons are a premium selection of clubs for good players looking to become better.
 The concept of Mizuno Pro is to incorporate the latest technology into a sleek and simple-looking design shape.
-Mizuno is known for using high-quality materials in the development of all its irons.
+Mizuno is known for using high-quality materials to develop all its irons.

 Srixon ZX7 MKII (Best Non-Premium Players Iron)